 - 1. Progress in the Program for the Gifted shall be reviewed and a determination of continuation in the program made annually.
-The Gifted Coordinator shall: - a.
+The Teacher of the Gifted shall: - a.
 Obtain and calculate an overall yearly academic average from report cards or permanent records. - b.
 Determine continuation status - 1.
-If a gifted student meets the continuation criteria, the Gifted Coordinator shall send to parents: - I. Annual Review (Form K) (White Copy-Gifted file-kept in permanent record; Pink Copy-Parent Copy; Yellow Copy-LEA Office.) - II.
-Individual Program Description (Form I) for the up-coming school year when students return for the next school year.
+If a gifted student meets the continuation criteria, the Teacher of the Gifted shall send to parents: - I. Annual Review (Form A) (White Copy-Gifted file-kept in permanent record; - Pink Copy-Parent Copy; Yellow Copy-LEA Office.)

+II.
+Individual Program Description (Form Y) for the up-coming school year when students return for the next school year.